Daniel-Elston/Daniel-Elston/README.md

 # Hello!
-My name is Daniel Elston and I am an aspiring Data Scientist👋
+My name is Daniel Elston
+# I am an aspiring Data Scientist 👋
 ---
 👋 I am currently studying MSc Data Science and AI at Queen Mary University of London with an average grade of 73%.<br/>
 <br/>